This is the third in a series of Exploring Wallingford activities. See our 2022 and 2023 tours.

 Click here to view the interactive tour map.

-the Wallingford Branch Library and from these generous sponsors:
+Historic Wallingford thanks these generous sponsors:

 J A S Design Build – 3600 Wallingford Ave.
 N